 Avoid lengthy gaps between contracts

-Mortgage lenders do not like risk, and if you have large gaps between contracts, or if your company accounts aren’t reasonably consistent over a period of time, this may count against you.
+Mortgage lenders do not like risk, and if you have gaps longer than 6 weeks between contracts, or if your company accounts aren’t reasonably consistent over a period of time, this may count against you.
 Often, a lender will take an average of your past 2 or 3 years’ accounts (if you’ve been contracting for a while).
 If your most recent year’s net profit is significantly lower than previously, however, they may opt to use the most recent accounts as a basis for working out how much they are prepared to lend you.

 Do some basic research before you apply

 It is sensible to at least research the fundamentals of mortgage borrowing before you approach a broker, so that you have realistic expectations.
 There are many different products available – from tracker and discounted rates to offset mortgages.
 You should also find out the difference between fixed and variable rates, and other common mortgage-related jargon.

 Will your lender allow overpayments?